Meet Our Governors

 Rebecca Starrett (Staff Governor)

-Rebecca Starrett is staff governor at Wooldale, currently on secondment to another local school and with responsibility for Special Educational Needs and Modern Foreign Languages.
+Rebecca Starrett is staff governor and senior manager at Wooldale, Year Six class teacher and has responsibility for Special Educational Needs and Modern Foreign Languages across the Federation.

 Originating from Huddersfield, she graduated in Classics and intended a career in museum curatorship, working at The British Museum in London, then relocating to establish a new hands-on educational provision in Calderdale; within the Education Department creating Eureka!
 The Museum for Children.
 This led to her becoming self-employed as a professional storyteller and arts practitioner in museums and educational provisions, this then led to working for Kirklees Exclusions in schools across the LEA.